Moving is Not an Option!

 For over 17 years, Abby has lived in her basement apartment in Kensington-Cedar Cottage.
 Abby is an active member of her neighbourhood and community and has a long history of volunteering, including at her local Neighbourhood House.

-Her landlord lives alone in the main unit upstairs.
-Abby has been an excellent tenant, not only taking care of her unit but doing largely uncompensated additional work for her landlord: she takes care of the garden and also watches her landlord’s dog whenever she is away, often for weeks at a time.
+Abby’s landlord lives in the main unit upstairs.
+Abby has been an excellent tenant, taking care of her unit and doing additional work for her landlord: she takes care of the garden and also watches her landlord’s dog.
+Now Abby, who is living on a fixed income, is facing eviction.
+On September 7, the landlord served Abby a “Notice to End Tenancy for Landlord’s Use of Property.”

 A Bad-Faith Eviction

-It strains credulity that the landlord, who has also lived in the house for 17 years, would wish to move her belongings and dog into the basement suite of the house when she currently occupies the much larger upstairs.
-It’s also implausible that the landlord, who recently requested an illegally large increase in rent, now claims she wants to occupy Abby’s unit and will receive no rental income from it.
+Abby believes her landlord intends to move a homestay into her unit, or re-rent the unit at a much higher rent amount.
+It strains credulity that the landlord would wish to move into the basement suite of the house when they currently occupy the much larger upstairs unit.
+It’s also implausible that the landlord, who recently requested an illegally large increase in rent, now claims to want to occupy Abby’s unit and will receive no rental income from it.

 Timeline of Events